 Persons employed and compensated as members of a California State University police department, when so appointed and duly sworn, are peace officers.
-However, such peace officers shall not exercise their powers or authority14 except (a) at the headquarters or upon any campus of the California State University and in an area within one mile of the exterior boundaries of each campus or the headquarters, and in or about other grounds or properties owned, operated, controlled, or administered by the California State University, and (b) as provided in Section 830.2 of the Penal Code.
-The arrest authority outside the jurisdiction of the CSU Police Department includes (Penal Code § 830.2(c); Penal Code § 836):
+However, such peace officers shall not exercise their powers or authority except (a) at the headquarters or upon any campus of the California State University and in an area within one mile of the exterior boundaries of each campus or the headquarters, and in or about other grounds or properties owned, operated, controlled, or administered by the California State University, or by trustees or the state on behalf of the California State University, and (b) as provided in Section 830.2 of the Penal Code.

+The arrest authority outside the jurisdiction of the CSU Police Department includes (Penal Code §830.2(c); Penal Code §836):

 - a.
-When the officer has probable cause to believe the person committed a felony. - b.
-When the officer has probable cause to believe the person has committed a misdemeanor in the presence of the officer and the officer reasonably believes there is immediate danger to person or property or of escape. - c.
-When the officer has probable cause to believe the person has committed a misdemeanor for which an arrest is authorized even if not committed in the presence of the officer such as certain domestic violence offenses and there is immediate danger to person or property or of escape or the arrest is mandated by statute.
+When the officer has probable cause to believe the person committed a felony; - b.
+When the officer has probable cause to believe the person has committed a misdemeanor in the presence of the officer and the officer reasonably believes there is immediate danger to person or property or of escape; - c.
+When the officer has probable cause to believe the person has committed a misdemeanor for which an arrest is authorized even if not committed in the presence of the officer such as certain domestic violence offenses and there is immediate danger to person or property or of escape or the arrest is mandated by statute; - d.
+When authorized by a cross jurisdictional agreement with the jurisdiction in which the arrest is made. - e.
+In compliance with an arrest warrant.